 We learnt three key things from our Innovation Week:

-- Everyone has a different personality and preference when it comes to the working environment.
+- Everyone has a different personality and preference when it comes to their ideal working spaces.

-- Some people can be more productive at work when surrounded by other people in a communal space while others prefer to lock themselves in a quiet place.
+- Some people can be more productive at work when surrounded by other people in a communal space while others prefer to be with themselves in a quiet place.

 We want to hear from you